 AlertSafe® rostering has been applied within several applications across health, transport, and industry 2,3.

 Adopting new rostering software can be a very straightforward process.
 For example, Opturion has a well-developed model and program for the adoption of the AlertSafe® cloud-based rostering system, enabling potential users to identify the need and expected benefits, design better rosters, and bring them into operation.
 This consists of the roster builder, roster manager and worker application.
 Once installed, AlertSafe® continuous improvements are made available to all users, driven by the needs of others and ongoing research.
 For more information regarding rostering research capabilities and opportunities, you can contact the Australian Sleep and Alertness Consortium (ASAC).

 1 Folkard, S., Robertson, K. A., & Spencer, M. B. (2007).
 A Fatigue/Risk Index to assess work schedules.
 Somnologie-Schlafforschung und Schlafmedizin, 11(3), 177-185.

 Workplace Scheduling Solutions

 Need some help?

-As an employer, the above factors are not the only elements to consider when designing schedules.
-You should also consider workload, staff level, staff experience mix, equipment logistics etc. and these can still be organised with sleep and circadian principles in mind.
+As an employer, there are other elements to consider when designing schedules, such as workload, staff level, staff experience mix, equipment logistics, and so on.
+These can still be organised with sleep and circadian principles in mind.